12. Simple Linear Regression

 This example is useful because it makes the biological interpretation of the slope very clear: age is associated with a strong increase in wing length over the observed range, and the fitted line captures most of the variation in these simple demonstration data.

-Although we could also calculate a correlation, we will use a simple linear regression because we want a predictive model that estimates bill length from body mass.
-This is a defensible use of simple linear regression even though we are not claiming that body mass directly causes bill length.
+Although I could also calculate a correlation, I will use a simple linear regression because I want a predictive model that estimates bill length from body mass.
+This is a defensible use of simple linear regression even though I am not claiming that body mass directly causes bill length.

 [1] 151 8